Iris (mythology): Family

 According to Hesiod's Theogony, Iris is the daughter of Thaumas and the Oceanid Electra and the sister of the Harpies: Arke and Ocypete.
 During the Titanomachy, Iris was the messenger of the Olympian gods while her sister Arke betrayed the Olympians and became the messenger of the gods' enemy, the Titans.
 She is the goddess of the rainbow.
 She also serves nectar to the goddesses and gods to drink.

-Zephyrus, who is the god of the west wind, is her consort.
+Zephyrus, who is the god of the west wind, is often said to be her consort.
 Together they had a son named Pothos, or alternatively they were the parents of Eros, the god of love, according to sixth century BC Greek lyric poet Alcaeus, though Eros is usually said to be the son of Ares and Aphrodite.
 According to the Dionysiaca of Nonnus, Iris' brother is Hydaspes.

 She is also known as one of the goddesses of the sea and the sky.
 Iris links the gods to humanity.
 She travels with the speed of wind from one end of the world to the other and into the depths of the sea and the underworld.

 Mythology

 Titanomachy

 Iris is said to travel on the rainbow while carrying messages from the gods to mortals.
-In some records, Iris is a sister to fellow messenger goddess Arke ("swift", "quick"), who flew out of the company of Olympian gods to join the Titans as their messenger goddess during the Titanomachy, making the two sisters enemy messenger goddesses.
-After the war was won by Zeus and his allies, Zeus tore Arke's wings from her and in time gave them as a gift to the Nereid Thetis at her wedding to Peleus, who in turn gave them to her son, Achilles, who wore them on his feet.
+In some records, Iris is a sister to fellow messenger goddess Arke ("swift", "quick"); both sisters originally sided with the Olympian gods during the Titanomachy, but Arke eventually flew out of the company of Olympians to join the Titans as their own messenger goddess, so the two sisters found each other on opposite camps during the battle.

+After the war was won by the Olympian leader Zeus and his allies, Zeus punished Arke by tearing her wings from her and in time gave them as a gift to the Nereid Thetis at her wedding to Peleus, who in turn gave them to her son, Achilles, who wore them on his feet.
 Achilles was sometimes known as podarkes (feet like [the wings of] Arke).
 Podarces was also the original name of Priam, the king of Troy.
+Iris on the other hand maintained her position as the messenger of the gods alongside Hermes; often Iris served specifically as Hera's personal messenger and servant.